-Boys are often taught to suppress some of their feelings, like sadness, tenderness, disappointment, or hurt.
+The challenge: Boys are often taught to suppress some of their feelings, like sadness, tenderness, disappointment, or hurt.
 Men and boys who express their emotions are often seen as less masculine.

 We understand that suppressing emotions is harmful.
 It impacts our mental health and our relationships.
 As men, we need to be less afraid to talk about our feelings.
 We encourage men and boys to turn to their friends for emotional support.
 Professional mental health services are also available to help.
 We all play a part in ending the stigma around seeking professional support.

-When boys and men express feelings or act in nurturing ways, they are taunted by being called "girls," "women," "sissies," or other put-downs based on sexist views of femininity.
+The challenge: When boys and men express feelings or act in nurturing ways, they are taunted by being called "girls," "women," "sissies," or other put-downs based on sexist views of femininity.

-We are working to change negative societal attitudes towards women, girls, and gender diverse people.
+We are working to change negative societal attitudes towards women, girls, and gender-diverse people.
 When we hear peers tell sexist or demeaning jokes at work or school, we let them know we don’t find it funny.
 When we hear someone make sexualized comments or comments about another person’s body, we challenge these attitudes and behaviours.
 It is okay to object to something we know is wrong.